José Antonio Casanova: Playing career

 Born in Maracaibo, Zulia, Casanova started his professional career in unaffiliated Venezuelan first division league, playing for the Centauros, Vencedor, Cardenales and Cervecería clubs.
 Casanova debuted with Centauros, representing Maracaibo, in 1935 at the age of 17.
 Playing with the Venezuela club under manager Manuel Malpica, he won the first division championship 1941, along with fellow Zulianos Luis Romero Petit and Guillermo Vento.
 Casanova also played in an exhibition series against the touring Cuban Stars of Negro league baseball in February 1941.

 Casanova played for the Venezuela national baseball team that captured the 1941 Amateur World Series championship in Havana.
 In the championship game against Cuba, he was part of the three run rally for Venezuela, hitting a ground ball that was mishandled to score Chucho Ramos.
 Casanova's throw to Dalmiro Finol at second base was the final out to secure the world title.
-He was awarded the honor of Most Valuable Player at the tournament.
+He was awarded the honor of Most Valuable Player, becoming the first non-Cuban to win the award.
+Casanova posted a .429 batting average in the group stage of the tournament, (Note: Excluding the championship game against Cuba) with 12 hits in 28 at-bats over all eight of Venezuela's group stage games.

+He returned to play with Venezuela at the 1942 Amateur World Series, though Venezuela's performance this year only managed a bronze.
+Casanova went 1-for-11 (.091) with three strikeouts.
+In the 1944 tournament, as player manager for the evetual champions, he went hitless in a single at-bat.

 Casanova was part of the Cervecería Princesa club, based in Maiquetía, when it relocated to the capital and took the name Cervecería Caracas (the team that would become the present-day Leones del Caracas.
 He managed Cervecería to a title in 1943.
 In 1945, Casanova managed the Venezuelan All-Stars in the Serie Monumental, a series played against visiting Negro leaguers such as Jackie Robinson and Roy Campanella.